Our History

 1954 – 1990’s

-As the church grew as a community center, more flexible space and modern amenities were needed for the mix of groups using the building.
-A new brick addition was built at the rear of the church which included Fellowship Hall with a stage, a smaller MacDonald Hall, commercial grade kitchen, restrooms, and more classrooms.
-At this time the various large meeting rooms in the stone building were subdivided into smaller classrooms and offices.
+By the 1950s, Morrow Church had become a true community hub.
+As activity grew, so did the need for modern, flexible space.
+A new brick addition at the rear of the church introduced Fellowship Hall with a stage, the smaller MacDonald Hall, a commercial-grade kitchen, new restrooms, and additional classrooms.
+At the same time, larger rooms in the stone building were subdivided into smaller classrooms and offices to accommodate the expanding ministries.

 Morrow Church Today

-Morrow church has also worked to become a progressive, mission driven church which welcomes all people.
-For many years, Morrow has sponsored and aided immigrant and refugee families.
-Morrow has long supported unhoused individuals, twelve step programs, children and family programs, and raised money to build a primary school in Sierra Leone where there was none.
-Morrow youth routinely participate in home repair projects for those in need.
-Morrow Church was among the first Reconciling United Methodist Churches in New Jersey which welcomes and affirms LGBTQ+ persons and was the first Methodist Church in New Jersey to very publicly host a same gender wedding.
+In the years since, Morrow has continued to grow as a progressive, mission-driven church that truly welcomes all people.
+The congregation has sponsored and supported immigrant and refugee families, assisted unhoused neighbors, hosted twelve-step and family programs, and raised funds to build a primary school in Sierra Leone.
+Morrow’s youth regularly lend their hands to home-repair projects for those in need.
+The church was among the first Reconciling United Methodist Churches in New Jersey—openly welcoming and affirming LGBTQ+ persons—and the first in the state to publicly host a same-gender wedding.

-Though the role of the Church in society has certainly changed over the years, Morrow continues to be a strong place of love, welcome, and worship for the community of Maplewood and far beyond.
-Whether you’ve only visited one time, or have been a church member your whole life, you are a vital part of our story and legacy.
-May you find peace in knowing you always have family here at Morrow Church.
+Though the role of the church in society has evolved, Morrow remains a place of love, belonging, and worship for Maplewood and beyond.
+Whether you’ve visited once or have been part of this family for generations, you are part of Morrow’s living story.
+May you always find home here.